HackBerkeley/Growler/websocket/README.md

-Cheeper in Realtime
+Growler in Realtime
 ================================

 This tutorial is a follow up to the beginner hack.
 This tutorial will be more about you exploring different technologies and experimenting with them and will involve less sample code than the previous guide.

-Let's add realtime functionality to Cheeper.
-When anyone makes a Cheep, we want it to appear *instantly* on everyone else's page.
+Let's add realtime functionality to Growler.
+When anyone makes a Growl, we want it to appear *instantly* on everyone else's page.

 This is actually super tricky.
 Realtime functionality has been prevalent in the web for a very long time, but only recently have technologies come out that have made it practical.